Symmetric critical knots for O'Hara's energies: Introduction

 It is the purpose of this paper to support these experimental observations with rigorous analytic results establishing the existence of \emph{at least two} symmetric critical knots in each torus knot class.
 Since Kauffman used Scharein's implementation of a Coulomb type self-repulsion force according to an inverse power of Euclidean distance of different curve points, we focus here on the family of self-repulsive potentials

 for $\alpha\in [2,3)$, which forms a subfamily of J. O'Hara's energies introduced in \cite{ohara_1992a}.
 Here, $\g:\R/(L\Z)\to\R^3$, $L>0$, is a Lipschitz continuous closed curve, and

-denotes the intrinsic distance, i.e., the length of the shorter arc on $\g$ connecting the points $\g(u)$ with $\g(u+w)$. \begin{rem} 1.\, For $\alpha=2$ the energy $E_2$ is called \emph{M\"obius energy} because of its invariance under M\"obius transformations; see \cite[Theorem 2.1]{freedman-etal_1994}.
+denotes the intrinsic distance, i.e., the length of the shorter arc on $\g$ connecting the points $\g(u)$ with $\g(u+w)$.
+Here, the letter $\sL$ denotes the length of a curve. \begin{rem} 1.\, For $\alpha=2$ the energy $E_2$ is called \emph{M\"obius energy} because of its invariance under M\"obius transformations; see \cite[Theorem 2.1]{freedman-etal_1994}.
 For arbitrary $\alpha\in [2,3)$ one still has invariance under isometries in $\R^3$ and under reparametrizations.

 2.\, $E_2$ can be minimized in arbitrary prescribed prime knot classes according to Freedman, He, and Wang \cite[Theorem 4.3]{freedman-etal_1994}, whereas $E_\alpha$ for $\alpha\in (2,3)$ is minimizable in \emph{every} given tame knot class as shown by O'Hara in \cite[Theorem 3.2]{ohara_1994}.